hackle/blogger/src/raw/lens-for-reducer.md

 type Reducer<TState, TAction> = (st: TState, action: TAction) => TState;
 ```

 Worth noting that `TypeOf<T>` represents a constructor - it kind of works like a `where T : class` constraint in `C#` to generalise over classes, and it's usually seen when a type is passed along, for example, `foo<T>(ctor: TypeOf<T>)` can be invoked as `foo<UpdateBirthdayAction>(UpdateBirthdayAction)` or simply `foo(UpdateBirthdayAction)`.
-Remember the type parameters are erased at compile time by `TypeScript`, this allows us to pass the "type" along as value and is present at runtime.
+Remember the type parameters are erased at compile time by `TypeScript`, this allows us to pass the "type" along as value and it remains present at runtime.

 At last we are ready for `LensReducer` with which we can register `Action`s with corresponding lenses, and make a `reducer` function.